-Security and Environment Committee: is in charge of verifying and ensuring the correct application of the general principles and guidelines for action in the area of Comprehensive Safety, Business Continuity and Environment in the Group and is made up of the CEO of Solunion, the Corporate Directors of Finance and Administration, Legal and Compliance, Information Technology and, depending on the matter to be addressed, by the Corporate Director of People, Sustainability and Procurement and the Security Officers of the Business Units, who have the status of permanent members.
+• Security and Environment Committee: is in charge of verifying and ensuring the correct application of the general principles and guidelines for action in the area of Comprehensive Security, Cybersecurity, Business Continuity and Environment in the Group and is made up of the CEO of Solunion, the Corporate Directors of Finance and Administration, Legal and Compliance, Information Technology and Security (without voting rights).
+Depending on the matter to be discussed, the Corporate Director of People, Sustainability and Procurement and the Heads of Security of the Business Units may be invited.
+The Corporate Directors of Security and of Entity and Business Coordination of MAPFRE's Corporate Security Department shall be permanent guests.